How to remove condensation inside a car

 How to get rid of mould in your car

-Luckily, you won’t need any specialist tools to clear out the mould from your car – just a few household items and some elbow grease.
-It might be a good idea to wear rubber gloves and a mask while doing it to make sure you don’t breathe in any mould spores you disturb.
+It might be a good idea to wear rubber gloves and a mask to make sure you don’t breathe in any mould spores while you’re cleaning.
 Here’s what to do:

 2. Vacuum the carpets, car seats and any other upholstery to remove any mould spores.

 4. Spray the vinegar solution onto any mouldy surfaces or upholstery.
 Saturate these areas, using a scrub brush to work the solution in.
-You may want to test a small amount of the solution first on an area that’s generally out of sight.
+You may want to test a small amount of the solution first on an area that’s out of sight.

 5. Air out your car to help remove the vinegar smell.
 Once it’s dry you can apply baking powder to any areas you’ve treated and then hoover it up.